-No fewer than eight long-distance trails run at least partly through Herefordshire, ranging from the modest 30-mile Mortimer Trail – a perfect introduction to multi-day hiking for novices – to the 154-mile Herefordshire Trail, which jinks and snakes its way around the county.
+No fewer than eight long-distance trails run at least partly through Herefordshire, ranging from the modest 30-mile Mortimer Trail – a perfect introduction to long distance hiking for novices – to the 154-mile Herefordshire Trail, which jinks and snakes its way around the county.

 Of course, you don’t need to tackle a whole trail in one go – many walkers enjoy covering a day or two at a time, returning to complete the route in several stages.
 But if you want a really big adventure, a long-distance trail provides an accessible entry point, with waymarked trails and ample facilities en route.